pradnesh369/amazon-sales-data-analysis/README.md

 # amazon-sales-data-analysis
 End-to-end Data Analytics Project using SQL, Python, and Power BI

+## Dataset Information

+**Important Note:** This dataset is a synthetic (artificially generated) dataset created for data analytics, SQL, Python, and Power BI practice purposes.

+After examining the data structure, customer records, product distribution, pricing patterns, and geographic information, the dataset appears to be generated rather than collected from actual Amazon transactions.

+### Why This Dataset Is Considered Synthetic

+* Unrealistic geographic relationships between countries and states.
+* Nearly uniform distribution across categories and brands.
+* Limited product catalog compared to a real e-commerce platform.
+* Revenue and pricing patterns that appear algorithmically generated.

+### Project Purpose

+This project focuses on demonstrating:

+* Data Cleaning
+* SQL Analysis
+* Exploratory Data Analysis (EDA)
+* Data Visualization
+* Dashboard Development
+* Business Insights Generation

+The objective is to showcase analytical skills and workflow rather than analyze real Amazon sales transactions.

 ## Project Overview

 This project analyzes Amazon sales data using: